Time to read: 10 minutes

-Today, there are even technology platforms that automatically record customer calls, pick out keywords, and sentiment from the conversation.
+Today, there are even technology platforms that automatically record customer calls, pick out keywords, and sentiments from the conversation.
 Elite sellers can review their calls to spot areas for improvement.
 They can ask their peers for feedback on the sessions and listen to their colleagues’ calls to learn from their interactions.

 4. Practice and Preparation

 Elite sellers, just like elite athletes, spend hours practicing.
 Before a tournament, an elite tennis player will practice their serve over and over.
 They wouldn’t turn up to a match and start practicing with their opponent.
 But, sellers do this all of the time: